onzfonz/comp227/src/content/2/en/part2c.md

-The use of XHR is no longer recommended, and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event-driven model used by XHR.
+The use of XHR is no longer recommended, and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on [*promises*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event-driven model used by XHR.

 As a reminder from part0 (which one should **remember to not use `xhr`** without a pressing reason),